Home

 Five three-letter systems claim a piece of the floor.
 The day you can draw the stack is the day you stop sounding like an outsider.

 The most confusing thing for a newcomer is that the WMS is not alone.
 It lives in a stack of systems, each minding its own altitude, and they are forever blamed for each other's failures.
 At the top is the ERP, the financial brain that decides what to make and buy and what it is worth.
+(In e-commerce an OMS, an order management system, often sits beside it, deciding which building ships each order before any warehouse hears about it.)
 Below it the WMS runs the physical floor.
 On the factory side the MES tracks what is happening on the machines right now.
 And where there is automation, a WCS drives the conveyors and sorters in millisecond real time, with a newer layer, the WES, orchestrating robots and humans together.
 This layered map is old enough to have a name, the ISA-95 pyramid.

 Who owns what, top to bottom